 Opportunities for peer mentors involved in CSI:1400; activities include short readings and media screenings related to innovative and best practices in learning and teaching; emphasis on multimodal writing online for peers; informal presentations and reflections; may include work with Passport Projects students, collaboration on development of guidelines and handouts for best practices in writing, and supplemental writing reflections.

-Provides new student athletes with an overview of the Hawkeye Life Program—the foundational pillars for all student athletes at the UI; through exploration and application of these pillars, students will be able to apply skills in leadership, community engagement, academic success, career development, health and well-being, diversity and inclusion; students also will be able to further examine their academic, personal, and career goals.
+Overview of the Hawkeye Life Program for new student athletes; foundational pillars for all student athletes at the UI; application of skills in leadership, community engagement, academic success, career development, health and well-being, diversity and inclusion through exploration and application of these pillars; students further examine their academic, personal, and career goals.

 CSI:1470 The Hawkeye Life Experience 1 s.h.

 CSI:1500 College Success Seminar 1 s.h.

 Skills, habits, and attitudes essential for college success; self-assessment, goal setting, problem solving, motivation, time management, study skills, preparing for and taking tests; campus resources, including the Pomerantz Career Center, University Counseling Service; emphasis on class participation and completion of assignments related to course topics.
 Requirements: selected students with first-year standing in the College of Liberal Arts and Sciences.